1963 New York Giants season: Regular season

 For Y. A. Tittle, 1963 was his finest season.
 The New York offense was flooded with capable receivers.
-Del Shofner, Frank Gifford, Alex Webster, Joe Morrison, Joe Walton, and Thomas were joined by the newly acquired McElhenny, who had already caught many a pass from Tittle when both played for the San Francisco 49ers.
+Del Shofner, Frank Gifford, Alex Webster, Joe Morrison, Joe Walton, and Thomas were joined by the newly acquired McElhenny, who had already caught many passes from Tittle when both played for the San Francisco 49ers.
 Complementing the offense was Don Chandler, whose accurate place-kicking enabled him to become the league's leading scorer in 1963.

 Although Tittle threw three touchdown passes for a 37–28 victory in the season opener against the Baltimore Colts, his ribs were injured in the third quarter, and he was forced to spend the rest of the game, and the entire next game as well, on the sideline.
 Reserve quarterbacks Gugliemi and Griffing were of little help in game 2 at Pitt Stadium, a 31–0 shutout by the Pittsburgh Steelers.
 Tittle recovered in time for the third game of the season.

 In victories over the Philadelphia Eagles and Washington Redskins, Tittle threw a total of five touchdown passes.
 On defense, Dick Lynch intercepted three Sonny Jurgensen passes in the defeat of the Eagles.

 Since their move to Yankee Stadium in 1956, the Giants' home openers were perennially delayed by the stadium's prime tenant, the New York Yankees.
 The home opener in 1963 was the fifth game of the season, against the Cleveland Browns.
 Fullback Jim Brown and the undefeated Browns kept their perfect record intact and increased its Eastern Conference lead over the Giants to two games with a 35–24 victory.